ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Step 11 should verify that the transaction request is authorized only when the required number of account owners have provided their authorization.

 #### **[R245]**
-Account ownership authemtication and account authorization conditions MUST be cryptographically provable.
+Account ownership authentication and account authorization conditions MUST be cryptographically provable.

 *This may be achieved through for example a cryptographic digital signature.*